chem-274-A-master/problem-set-5/assignment.md

 3. Write code (implementation method of your choice) to model a real gas.

 ### Part 1 - Ideal Gas Class
-Write a class called `IdealGas` which fits the following specifications.
+Write a class called `IdealGas` which fits specifications from the provided tests.
-- The class should store the `R` value as a class attribute.
-- The constructor should take arguments `volume`, `temperature`, and `n_mols` and store these as instance attributes.
-- A volume of zero or less should result in a custom error.
-This should occur if a volume of 0 is passed to the constructor or if someone tries to set the volume to zero.
-- `pressure` should be a `property` which is calculated from the current state of the object.
-Attempting to change the value of `pressure` should result in a custom error with a message that says, "You cannot set the pressure of the gas."
-- Write a method so that two ideal gases can be added together.
-When two gasses are added, the resulting gas should have `n_mols = n_mols1 + nmols2`, `v= v1 + v2`, and a temperature that is an average that is weighted by the number of moles of each gas.
-- Write an alternate constructor called `from_pressure` which takes in `n_mols`, `temperature`, and `pressure` and returns an ideal gas object.
-You must also write tests for this method.
+You should also write additional tests to ensure that your code is robust.

+**Add an alternate constructor called `from_pressure`.
+Be sure to also add appropriate tests for your method (there are no tests for this requirement.)

 ### Part 2 : Decorators and Context Managers - PyTest
 The provided tests are written as individual tests.
-You should refactor the tests to use the [pytest parametrize](https://docs.pytest.org/en/6.2.x/parametrize.html).
+You should refactor the tests to use the [pytest parametrize](https://docs.pytest.org/en/7.3.x/how-to/parametrize.html).
 You will also identify a context manager used in the provided tests that is part of pytest which will allow you to test for expected exceptions.

 ### Part 3 - Modeling a Real Gas
 Write code to account for the behavior of real gases.
 The code for this should be very similar, except that you will need `a` and `b` parameters for the model.